Information on Pre-registration training in Northern Ireland is available in the Standards for Pre-registration Training.

-The Pharmaceutical Society NI require a certified true copy of your birth certificate, this will be accepted in either of the following formats (this will not be returned):
+The Pharmaceutical Society NI require a solicitor’s copy of your birth certificate (this will not be returned), see below:

 *Under the Solicitors (Northern Ireland) Order 1976, all solicitors are commissioners for oaths, which mean that they can witness official documents other than those prepared by themselves or their opponents in a case.
 A notary public is an officer who can administer oaths and statutory declarations, witness and authenticate documents, and perform certain other acts depending on the jurisdiction.

 If you wish to undertake pre-registration training under the Tier 2 visa sponsorship, as the regulator, the Pharmaceutical Society NI will require clarification as to your status as an EU resident as a visa will be required.
 This is your responsibility and an employer will seek proof of your right to work in the UK , your employer will need to be in receipt of a ‘Certificate of Sponsorship’, see link below:

 As part of the UK Border Agency requirements students undertaking a pre-registration placement must meet their essential criteria, including a minimum salary including a minimum salary cap (for further details on salary caps, refer to the link www.gov.uk/guidance/immigration-rules/immigration-rules-appendix-j-codes-of-practice-for-skilled-work ).

 Some student visas will allow you to work for a certain number of months after graduating.
 It may be possible to start you pre-registration training on your student visa, if the visa allows this.
 If you can begin training on your student visa please ensure that you apply for your Tier 2 visa in plenty of time.

 If your VISA is not appropriate for you to work in Northern Ireland you will not be able to join the pre-registration programme